 Mary McLeod Bethune’s “My Last Will and Testament” still serves today as a clarion call to train youth to become informed, full participants in the social and economic forces that will shape the future.
 The Links, Incorporated created its first program facet, Services to Youth, to equip African American children to use their intellect and spirit of achievement to indeed walk with their fellows in leading the way.

 Today, The Links, Incorporated continues to implement programs that are responsive to the academic, cultural, civic, health, social awareness, career development, and mentoring needs of youth.

 The Links, Incorporated’s Services to Youth Facet is an integrated approach to preparing young people to succeed and lead in the 21st century workforce.

 The primary goals of this facet are to:

 - Promote early literacy

-- Implement local mentoring programs from kindergarten through college
+- Implement local mentoring programs from junior high through college

-- Close the academic achievement gaps from kindergarten through college
+- Close the academic achievement gaps from junior high through college

 - Introduce and support Science, Technology, Engineering, Arts and Mathematics (STEAM) education and career readiness